ocaml/dune/README.md

 ### Why do many Jbuilder projects contain a Makefile?

 Many Jbuilder project contain a toplevel `Makefile`.
-It is often only there only for convenience, for the following reasons:
+It is often only there for convenience, for the following reasons:

 1. there are many different build systems out there, all with a different CLI.
 If you have been hacking for a long time, the one